RomulusMirauta/LOL_ItemFinder/README.md

 <br>

-## Main technologies used in building this app
+## V. Main technologies used in building this app

 - **React** with **TypeScript** – for robust, type-safe UI development
 - **Vite** – fast development server and optimized production builds